alexverner/ser322-final-project/README.md

 caching_sha2_password.

 ## Database
-mysqli_connect.php connects to a database called 'fifaDB', to access this data:
+mysqli_connect.php connects to a sample database called 'fifaDB', to access this data:
-Create a MySQL database called fifaDB on the system:
+* Create a MySQL database called fifaDB on the system and grant access to 'encryptedUser':
-> mysql -u root -p
+>> mysql -u root -p
-> mysql> CREATE DATABASE fifaDB;
+>> mysql> CREATE DATABASE fifaDB;
-> mysql> GRANT ALL ON fifaDB.* TO 'encryptedUser'@'localhost';
+>> mysql> GRANT ALL ON fifaDB.* TO 'encryptedUser'@'localhost';

-Then, import the MySQL dump in fifaDB-sample/ to this database:
+* Then, import the MySQL dump in fifaDB-sample/ to this database:
-> mysql -u root -p fifaDB < path/to/fifaDB.sql
+>> mysql -u root -p fifaDB < path/to/fifaDB.sql

-To verify the database loaded correctly and is accessible:
+* To verify the database loaded correctly and is accessible:
-> mysql -u encryptedUser -p
+>> mysql -u encryptedUser -p
-> mysql> USE fifaDB;
+>> mysql> USE fifaDB;
-> mysql> SHOW TABLES;
+>> mysql> SHOW TABLES;
-> mysql> SELECT * FROM stadium;
+>> mysql> SELECT * FROM stadium;

 ## Interface
 In your browser localhost/php/interface.php displays the database tables and